123cs0011-iiitk/ml/frontend/README.md

   # Stock Prediction Web Application

-  This is a code bundle for Stock Prediction Web Application.
-The original project is available at https://www.figma.com/design/QPHdWHaYppyTguA0eA64Zv/Stock-Prediction-Web-Application.
+  This is a Stock Prediction Web Application built with React, TypeScript, and Vite.

   ## Running the code